Find products

 • 3D interior scans

-These intimate studies are framed by a comparison of housing systems and design governance.
-This includes historical research into housing design regulations and an examination of how regulatory cultures, housing systems, and housing markets inform the governance of housing design and, consequently, the type and quality of housing supply.
+The intimate studies of homes are contextualised by a comparison of housing systems and standards that explains how housing design regulations, regulatory cultures, housing markets, and socio-spatial norms define the governance of housing design and impact everyday housing routines and experiences.

 What does "affordable housing" mean?

-With affordable housing often built at scale using standardised dwelling types, sizes, and construction methods, it is designed more by regulations and standards than by architects, relying on established house types favoured by volume housebuilders and housing associations.
+With affordable housing frequently built at scale using standardised dwelling types and construction methods, it is often more ‘designed’ by regulations and standards than by architects.
+As a result, it commonly relies on established house types favoured by volume housebuilders and housing associations.

-The exhibtion, Housing Standardisation: Who Designs our Homes and How Do We Live? explores what ‘well-designed’ and ‘affordable’ means to different housing stakeholders and, more importantly, to residents themselves – and how these definitions and perceptions are highly contextual.
+The exhibition Housing Standardisation: Who Designs our Homes and How Do We Live? explores what ‘well-designed’, ‘housing quality’, and ‘affordable housing’ mean to various housing stakeholders, especially residents – highlighting how these definitions and perceptions are deeply contextual.

 Organisers and Credit

-The exhibition is organised by Sam Jacoby, Lucia Alonso and Seyithan Özer from the Royal College of Art with the help of Alvaro Arancibia.
-Consuelo Albornoz and Claudia Chavarria from the Pontificia Universidad Católica de Chile.
-Funder: UK Arts and Humanities Research Council.
+The exhibition is curated by Sam Jacoby, Lucia Alonso, and Seyithan Özer from the Royal College of Art with Alvaro Arancibia, Consuelo Albornoz, and Claudia Chavarria from the Pontificia Universidad Católica de Chile.
+The project Housing Standardisation: The Architecture of Regulations and Design Standards is funded by the UK Arts and Humanities Research Council.

 This is an exhibition not to be missed, and you'll find it located in the Window Gallery of the Building Centre.

-The Building Centre is open Monday to Friday, 8 am to 6pm.
+The Building Centre is open Monday to Friday, 8am to 6pm.
 Nearby Tube stations are Tottenham Court Road & Goodge Street.
-The exhibition is fully accesible and there is a cafe located on the ground floor.
+The exhibition is fully accessible and there is a cafe located on the ground floor.
 Please ask if you require any further assistance.

 Partners